particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 - HAT connector (when the jumper is selected to power from HAT)
 - LiPo battery

-Note that the LiPo battery will power the chip
+Note that the LiPo battery will power the chip even when the PMIC BATFET is disabled.

 The FOUT/IRQ output from the AB1805 is an open-collector output and defaults to Hi-Z in the chip.
 If you are using this feature, be sure to set
 `pinMode(D5, INPUT_PULLUP)` so the input does not float.
 There is no hardware pull-up on tbe M-HAT on this line.

 {{!-- BEGIN do not edit content below, it is automatically generated e37904f1-301c-4f2b-97a9-3bab92a6acd3 --}}